Connor MacLeod: Live-action TV series continuity

-The live-action TV series takes place after the events of the original 1985 movie and also this takes place in another alternate timeline.
+The live-action TV series takes place after the events of the original 1985 movie in another alternate timeline.
 In this timeline, the events of the original film still happened with one major change: Connor did not win the Prize when he killed Kurgan because there were still several immortals remaining on Earth.
 Christopher Lambert declined to reprise his movie role for a weekly series, and so the show cast Adrian Paul to be the protagonist.
 Believing the show needed to create its own hero and avoid negative comparison to Lambert's performance, Paul suggested creating a new immortal Scottish Highlander.
 The first episode, "The Gathering", introduced Paul as Duncan MacLeod, an immortal born in the Clan MacLeod decades after Connor's exile.
 Lambert appeared as Connor in the very first episode, revealed to be Duncan's first immortal mentor and practically a brother to the man.
 After this guest appearance, Connor never appeared again in the TV series but was occasionally mentioned with respect.
 Duncan later recalls that Connor "taught me how to live".